COLLEGIATE & CLUB SEASON PLAY REQUIREMENTS

 HUNTINGTON-HILL METHOD

-Again this season, USQ will use the Huntington-Hill method of apportionment in determining bid allocation, which the United States House of Representatives uses to determine its seats.
+Again this season, USQ will use the Huntington-Hill method of apportionment in determining collegiate bid allocation.
+Of the 32 collegiate competitive division bids, 26 will be awarded at national qualifiers.
+These 26 bids will be distributed to the regions using the Huntington-Hill method.
+The remaining bids will be distributed at large.
 The Huntington-Hill method ensures each region is represented at the US Quadball Cup according to the size of the region.

 Using this method, we first determine a standard divisor by dividing the number of registered teams by the number of available event bids (30).
 We then calculate a standard quota for each region, representing the number of bids each region would receive if the bids accurately represented the region’s size.
-Unfortunately, ¼ of a team cannot receive a bid to represent their region at the event so, some rounding must occur, which is why using this mathematical method is necessary.
+Unfortunately, ¼ of a team cannot receive a bid to represent their region at the event, so some rounding must occur, which is why using this mathematical method is necessary.

 Suppose a region’s standard quota is less than the geometric mean of the integers between which it is located.
-In that case, a region is allocated the lower of those integers.
+In that case, a region is allocated to the lower of those integers.
 Suppose the region’s standard quota is greater than the geometric mean of the integers.
 In that case, it is allocated to the higher integers.

 If the total sum of those initial quotas adds to the total number of bids, the initial quotas are used.
 Otherwise, a modified divisor is used in place of the standard divisor so that the modified quotas sum correctly, and those modified quotas are then used.